 by Lindsay Mann and Liza Sarychev

 A common problem faced by skiers of every ability level is cold feet.
-There are several solutions for this problem available for purchase.
+There are several solutions to this problem available for purchase.
 In this mini-study, we compare the heat kept and price point of the most widely used options.

 We are looking to gather information to best determine the dollar cost per degree of heat kept in order to help inform potential buying decisions.

 We compared the following boot heating methods: